Single-shot sorting of M\"ossbauer time-domain data at X-ray free-electron lasers: Results

-In order to determine the optimum analysis parameters, i.e., the number of highest-signal shots $N_\textrm{hs}$ and the analysis ROI, we maximize the clustering quality $\mathcal{S}$.
-For this, the above analysis is systematically repeated for different numbers of shots $N_\textrm{hs}$ and analysis ROIs.
+To determine the optimum analysis parameters, i.e., the number of highest-signal shots $N_\textrm{hs}$ and the analysis ROI, we maximize the clustering quality $\mathcal{S}$.
+For this, the above analysis is systematically repeated for different numbers of shots $N_\textrm{hs}$ and analysis ROIs, which takes approximately 6.5 CPU-hours on DESY's Compute-Cluster ``Maxwell''.
 This way, the analysis parameters for the model building are fixed based on the experimental data without the need for prior knowledge about the system, nor theory modeling of it.
-As an example, we show the overall clustering quality $\mathcal{S}$ as function of start- and end time of the analysis ROI for $N_\textrm{hs}=20$ shots in Fig.~\ref{fig:trianglePlot}.
+As an example, we show the overall clustering quality $\mathcal{S}$ as function of start- and end time of the analysis ROI for $N_\textrm{hs}=50$ shots in Fig.~\ref{fig:trianglePlot}.
 In order to reduce the influence of outliers and to favor stable analysis parameter regions, a narrow moving Gaussian average filter of width $\sigma=1$ns is applied to the clustering quality $\mathcal{S}$ in this figure.
 We find that best clustering qualities are grouped in certain ROI ranges, and we select the optimum ROI via the maximum of the clustering quality, indicated by the red cross in Fig.~\ref{fig:trianglePlot}.
 Early times for the ROI are likely favored since the signal rate rapidly drops with time after excitation due to the exponential decay.
-We found that the clustering quality $\mathcal{S}$ is maximized by including the $N_\textrm{hs}=20$ shots with highest signal content out of all 362,610 shots into the model building, and by using an analysis ROI between 3~ns and 7~ns.
-Note that the clustering quality and the optimum ROIs are similar over a broader range of $N_\textrm{hs}$, which indicates that the analysis is stable against variations in the analysis parameters.
+As the result of the algorithm, we found that the clustering quality $\mathcal{S}$ is maximized by including the $N_\textrm{hs}=50$ shots with highest signal content out of all 362,610 shots into the model building, and by using an analysis ROI between 3~ns and 10~ns.
+Note that the choice of the optimal $N_\textrm{hs}$ is influenced by the statistic nature of the highest signal counts, and the clustering quality and the optimum ROIs are similar over a broader range of $N_\textrm{hs}$, which indicates that the analysis is stable against variations in the analysis parameters.

 After having identified the optimum analysis parameters based on the clustering quality $\mathcal{S}$, a further consistency check is possible by analyzing the individual silhouette scores $s_i$ of the different shots in all clusters.
-Indeed, we find that our approach identified two clusters comparable in size, and that the majority of shots in both clusters has a high individual silhouette score (see Appendix~\ref{score} and Ext.
-Data Figure \ref{fig:silhouette}).
+Indeed, we find that our approach identified two clusters comparable in size, and that the majority of shots in both clusters has a high individual silhouette score (see Appendix~\ref{score} and Supplemental Fig.~\ref{fig:silhouette}).